Randomized Exploration in Generalized Linear Bandits: Analysis

 in our regret bounds, the \emph{minimum derivative of $\mu$} in the unit ball centered at $\theta_\ast$.
-The above trick \cite{li17provably} requires that $\normw{x_i}{2} \leq 1$ holds for all arms $i$, and we assume this in our analysis.
+This trick \citep{li17provably} requires that $\normw{x_i}{2} \leq 1$ for all arms $i$, and we assume this in our analysis.
 We define the \emph{maximum derivative of $\mu$} as

 This factor is typically easy to control.
-In logistic regression, for instance, it is $\dot{\mu}_{\max} = 1 / 4$.
+In logistic regression, for instance, $\dot{\mu}_{\max} = 1 / 4$.